elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 With Flatpak, you have access to an incredibly wide selection of apps and a growing number of alternative app stores.
 Unlike on mainstream proprietary operating systems, installing apps via Sideload and accessing alternative app stores are important features of elementary OS.
 So, when we're introducing people to AppCenter—the pay-what-you-can app store with apps made specifically for elementary OS—we also now much more prominently introduce them to Sideload and even feature a prominent link to the most popular Flatpak-powered app store: Flathub.

-Housekeeping is a feature designed to free up storage and protect your privacy by automatically deleting old files.
-You can now choose to automatically clean up the Trash, Downloads, Screenshots, and temporary operating system files on a schedule of your choosing.

 Onboarding now also handles providing information about the temporary Guest account.